qooxdoo/qooxdoo/docs/core/oo_feature_summary.md

 ## Abstract classes

-Declaration allows for useful checks during development and does not require explicit code. :
+Declaring a class as "abstract" allows for useful checks during development and does not require explicit code. :

     qx.Class.define("my.cool.Class", {
       type : "abstract"